-This form must be completed before a student can submit their dissertation to the Editorial Office.
+This form must be completed before a student can make first submission of their dissertation to the Editorial Office.
 This form verifies that the student's dissertation is not in draft form and is ready to be reviewed by the Graduate School.
 This form is available through the Graduate Information Management System (GIMS); see the Academic Program Specialist for assistance.